Skip to main content

 2005 photo of the center court at Princeton Plaza Mall in San Jose, California, showing a landscaped seating area and open walkway typical of mid-century-style community malls.

-Center court of Princeton Plaza Mall in 2005, featuring wide pedestrian paths, benches, and landscaping.
+Center court of Princeton Plaza in 2005, featuring wide pedestrian paths, benches, and landscaping.
 This central hub served as a casual gathering space within the mall’s open-air layout.

-Related posts
+Related post

 Comments